-603.1 (.2) Statistical Applications in Management Science I Prerequisite: all 500 level courses or consent of the Director of the MBA program.
+603.1 (.2) Statistical Applications in Management Science I Prerequisite: all 500 level courses or consent of Director of the MBA program.

-This course brings together many of the theories and skills which the student has learned and uses them in designing, conducting analyzing, and reporting the results of research designs.
-Statistical techniques used are: chi-square, analysis of variance and multiple regression.
+This course brings together many of the theories and skills which the student has learned and uses them in designing, conducting, analyzing, and reporting the results of research designs.
+Statistical techniques used are: chi-square, analysis of variance, and multiple regression.
 Extensive use is made of computer-oriented statistical packages.

-604.1 (.2) Statistical Applications in Management Scientific Prerequisite: Msc 603.1 (.2)
+604.1 (.2) Statistical Applications in Management Science II Prerequisite: Msc 603.1 (.2)

-This course is a further study of the application of research design, statistical techniques, and reporting procedures research problems.
-Statistical techniques used are analysis of variance, factor analysis, discriminant analysis.
+This course is a further study of the application of research design, statistical techniques, and reporting procedures to actual research problems.
+Statistical techniques used are: multivariate analysis of variance, factor analysis, discriminant analysis, and cluster analysis.